Tiyoriyo/Tiyoriyo/README.md

 ## 🌐 Connect with Me

-I'm more than just a developer.
-Here are some links where you can connect with me and explore more of what I do:
+I'm a web developer with a multifaceted online presence.
+Here are some links where you can connect with me and explore various aspects of my web development journey:

 - 🗽 [Personal Website](https://tiyoriyo.github.io/personal_portfolio/): Check out my personal website to see some of my web projects and blog posts.